North Korea Fires Artillery Shells Near South Korean Islands - UrduPoint

 That was the first attack on a civilian area since the 1950-53 Korean War.

-South Korea returned fire an exchange which lastedmore than an hour, as the two sides traded more than 200 shells, sparking brief fears of a full-fledged war.
+South Korea returned fire in an exchange which lasted more than an hour, as the two sides traded more than 200 shells, sparking brief fears of a full-fledged war.

 Relations between the two Koreas are at one of their lowest points in decades, after the North's leader Kim Jong-Un enshrined the country's status as a nuclear power into the constitution while test-firing several advanced inter-continental ballistic missiles.